John Ramsay, 1st Earl of Holderness

-John Ramsay, 1st Earl of Holderness (c.
-1580 – January 1626), known as Sir John Ramsay between 1600 and 1606, and as the Viscount of Haddington between 1606 and 1621, was an important Scottish aristocrat of the Jacobean era, best known in history as the first favourite of James I when he became king of England as well as Scotland in 1603.
+John Ramsay, 1st Earl of Holderness (May 1, 1588 – January 1626), known as Sir John Ramsay between 1600 and 1606, and as the Viscount of Haddington between 1606 and 1621, was an important Scottish aristocrat of the Jacobean era, best known in history as the first favourite of James I when he became king of England as well as Scotland in 1603.

+Correct DOB May 1, 1588.
+See A. Thrush “House of Lords 1603-1660”.
+DOB often mistakenly given as c 1580.

+Gowrie conspiracy

-Ramsay had been a page at the Scottish court when the so-called Gowrie Conspiracy occurred in 1600.
-The actual nature of that affair is deeply disputed; the most likely account is that the young Ramsay stabbed the Earl of Gowrie to death with his dagger, helping to frustrate a plot to either kidnap or murder the then King James VI of Scotland.
-Ramsay was knighted in that year, and was created Viscount of Haddington and Lord Ramsay of Barns in the Scottish peerage on 11 June 1606, and Lord Ramsay of Melrose in 1609, among various other offices that he acquired during his Court career (Gentleman of the Bedchamber to James I, 1603; Joint Constable, Receiver, and Steward of Dunstable, 1604; etc.).
+Ramsay was a page at the Scottish court when the so-called Gowrie Conspiracy occurred in 1600.
+The actual nature of that affair is deeply disputed; the most likely account is that the young Ramsay stabbed Alexander Ruthven, Master of Gowrie, and the Earl of Gowrie to death with his dagger, helping to frustrate a plot to either kidnap or murder King James VI of Scotland.

+Ramsay was knighted in 1600, and was created Viscount of Haddington and Lord Ramsay of Barns in the Scottish peerage on 11 June 1606, and Lord Ramsay of Melrose in 1609, among various other offices that he acquired during his Court career (Gentleman of the Bedchamber to James I, 1603; Joint Constable, Receiver, and Steward of Dunstable, 1604; etc.).
 Prior to his 1608 marriage, Haddington received from James grants of land that yielded an annual income of £1,000.
+Later, Haddington was supplanted as James's favourite, first by Robert Carr, 1st Earl of Somerset, and then by George Villiers, 1st Duke of Buckingham.